arendst/Tasmota/README.md

 [<img src="https://www.knx.org/wGlobal/wGlobal/layout/images/knx-logo.png" />](https://www.knx.org/knx-en/knx/association/what-is-knx/index.php)

 The [KNX IP Protocol](https://www.knx.org/knx-en/knx/association/what-is-knx/index.php) is an _international open standard_ for smart homes and smart buildings automation.
 It is a decentralized system.
 Each device can talk directly to each other without the need of a central controller or server.
 Any panel or server is just for telesupervision and for sending requests.
-KNX IP Protocol uses a UDP multicast on _224.0.23.12 : 3671_.
+KNX IP Protocol uses a UDP multicast on _224.0.23.12 : 3671_, so there is no need for a KNX Router unless you want to communicate to KNX Devices that are not in the WIFI Network (Twisted Pair, RF, Powerline).

 Each device has a physical address (like a fixed IP) as **1 .
 1 .
 0** and that address is used for configuration purposes.